 Driving time from Toronto: Approx. 4 – 5 hours

-The capital of Canada, Ottawa is a beautiful city located along the Ottawa River in Ontario, Canada.
-Ottawa is a great city for a road trip and weekend getaway because there are tons of things to do starting with taking a tour of Parliament Hill.
+The capital of Canada, Ottawa, is a beautiful city located along the Ottawa River in Ontario, Canada.
+Ottawa is a great city for a road trip and weekend getaway because there are many things to do, starting with taking a tour of Parliament Hill.
 The National Capital Region is home to Canada’s Parliament, where you can learn about Canadian history and politics.

 You also don’t want to miss the Rideau Canal – This canal was constructed in the early 1800s to connect Lake Ontario with the Ottawa River.
 As the longest skating rink in the winter and a scenic boating journey in the summer, it’s a popular tourist attraction.